How debt settlement works

 How long does it take to rebuild credit after debt settlement?

 Rebuilding credit after debt settlement can vary from person to person.
 In general, it may take several years of responsible financial management, including timely payments, to significantly improve your credit score.
-However, you can start seeing some small improvements within a year or two if you consistently practice good credit habits.
+However, you may start seeing some small improvements within a year or two if you consistently practice good credit habits.

 How long after debt settlement can I buy a house?